nguyenqu/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.

+**Hyperdrive** is a python package that automates the process of choosing the best hyperparameters for your machine learning model.

 ## Useful Resources
 - [ScriptRunConfig Class](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.scriptrunconfig?view=azure-ml-py)
 - [Configure and submit training runs](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-set-up-training-targets)